 What if I don't register my protection order?
 Will it be more difficult to have it enforced?

 If you are unsure about whether registering your order is the right decision for you, you may want to contact a local domestic violence organization in your area.
-An advocate there can help you decide what the safest plan of action is for you in Colorado.
-To see a list of local domestic violence organizations in Colorado, go to our CO Advocates and Shelters page.
+An advocate there can help you decide what the safest plan of action is for you in Indiana.
+To see a list of local domestic violence organizations in IN, go to IN Places that Help.